tungngreen/PipelineScheduler/README.md

 Inside the container, it is also necessary to install inference software platforms (e.g., TensorRT, ONNX).

 The specific software versions and commands for installation can be found taken from the [dockerfiles](/dockerfiles/), which are written to build inference container images.
 Since the current version is run on NVIDIA hardware (i.e., GPU and Jetson devices), most of the images are built upon NVIDIA container images published [here](https://catalog.ngc.nvidia.com/containers).

-The build instructions can be found [here](dockerfiles/README).
+The build instructions can be found [here](dockerfiles/README) and base containers without data or models are available [here](https://hub.docker.com/r/lucasliebe/pipeplusplus/tags).

 ### Inference Platform
 The current versions of `Preprocessors, Postprocessors and Inferencer` are written for NVIDIA hardware, especially the `Inferencer`.
 But custom microservices can be written based on these with minimal adaptation.